hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 Of course, that doesn't necessarily mean everyone thought so.
 In fact, at the end of one particular course day, a student came to me with a question.
 And her question proved that she had noticed an **entirely** different thing than I had.
-Moreover, her 'discovery' actually proved to be a **lot** more interesting than mine.

 She came to me after class and said: "Git is great and all that, but what's gonna be the **next** big thing?"
-So I turned around and looked at the chart for a while, thinking "Huh!"
-"Funny how it seems we can't look any further, after we think we've got it all figured out."
-Because if you look at the chart and you look beyond what you've already seen (the year 2005), then it becomes painfully obvious -- that in version control land, **nothing** seems to have happened after 2006.
-This is one of those things that, once you see it, you can't **unsee** it.

 Now I turned to the student and told her everything I knew.
 That I was quite sure that distributed version control systems like Git and Mercurial would be around for a while longer.